Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Marvel Comics

-First villain
+First enemy

 The Burglar (the man who killed Uncle Ben)